plutov/pliutau.com/content/slack-stranger-bot-in-go.md

  - Bot will forward all next messages sent by user to Bot to the Stranger user.
 Without mentioning who sent this message.
  - Any user can type `Bye` to finish the conversation, and type `Hi` again to start a new random one.

-Here is an example of how it works a Wizeline:
+Here is an example of how it works at Wizeline:

 > **alex.pliutau** [10:29 PM]
 >